-Most of the wells listed in TABLE C.1-2 are not sampled routinely for groundwater quality, so data that define groundwater quality conditions at various depths in the Biscayne Aquifer are sparse.
-A groundwater quality monitoring program is proposed in TABLE C.1-4, to complement the surface water quality monitoring program.
+Groundwater quality has been monitored on a monthly or quarterly basis since July 2015, and these data currently are under review.
+For Increment 1.1/1.2, the groundwater quality monitoring program proposed in TABLE C.1-4 will complement the surface water quality monitoring program.
 Groundwater samples will be obtained from a sub-set of wells, and will be analyzed for an identical suite of water-quality constituents as the surface water samples.
 Combined, these data will allow source water characterization of surface and groundwater seepage flows, and characterization of mixing processes between those two water end-members.
-The final product will be a mass balance model that defines relative volumes of surface water and groundwater seepage as these waters flow through the canals and into ENP, before and during the S356 pump station operation.
+The final product will be a mass balance model that defines relative volumes of surface water and groundwater seepage as these waters flow through the canals and into ENP, before and during the S-356 pump station operation.

-Groundwater quality monitoring locations are grouped according to sampling objective, with locations shown on data obtained at monitoring locations in WCA-3B and along L30 (MW-1 through MW-9; 3BS1-GW3) will characterize seepage in upgradient and background positions, and also at a tree island.
-Groundwater level and flow data obtained in northern NESRS and along the northern and southern portions of L31N (all other wells, TABLE C.1-4) will characterize seepage in downgradient positions.
+Groundwater quality monitoring locations are grouped according to sampling objective, with locations shown on FIGURE C.1-10.

+Wells sampled for water quality are a subset of the groundwater flow and level monitoring network.
+All groundwater quality data compiled during the Increment 1.1/1.2 test will be incorporated into the source water characterization and water budget tasks.
+Groundwater quality data obtained at monitoring locations in WCA-3B and along L-30 will characterize seepage in upgradient and background positions, and also at a tree island.
+Groundwater level and flow data obtained in northern NESRS and along the northern and southern portions of L-31N (all other wells, TABLE C.1-4) will characterize seepage in downgradient positions.